Róbert Mak: 2015–16 season

-Zenit St. Petersburg
+Zenit Saint Petersburg

 On 22 July 2016, Zenit and PAOK officially announced the transfer of Mak to the Russian club, for about €3.5 million.
 The 25-year-old international, who had scored 20 goals in 45 appearances with the Greek club during 2015–16 season, passed the medical examinations and signed a four-year contract with the 2007–08 UEFA Cup winners.

 Mak scored his first goal for Zenit on 11 September in a match against Arsenal.
 He came on the pitch on the 46th minute, substituting Oleg Shatov and scored 20 minutes later, on the 66th minute.
 Mak scored the third goal in the match, which Zenit won by 5–0.

 After a poor season, despite a good early start, Mak was linked with a move back to PAOK for the next season on a loan basis.
 PAOK would cover 60% of his contract by paying €800,000 while the player's purchase clause would be set at €2.5 million.